interstitialRedirectModalTitle

 Close up of four clusters of small orange flowers with grasses and leaves in the background.
 An orange and black butterfly is perched on one cluster.

-Summer 2021 marked the second phase of restoration after planting grasses: planting wildflowers.
-They not only provide pops of color and diversify the landscape, they support native pollinators like monarch butterflies, as well as meadowlarks and many other species.
-Thanks to the hard work of volunteers and seedlings from Polly Hill Arboretum, 1,000 butterflyweed plugs are now planted along two edges of the Preserve.
+Wildflower plantings are the second phase of restoration after planting grasses.
+They not only provide pops of color and diversify the landscape, but they also support native pollinators like monarch butterflies, as well as meadowlarks and many other species.
+Thanks to the hard work of volunteers and seedlings from Polly Hill Arboretum, these wildflowers are taking root, settling into the ecosystem and spreading across the landscape.
+Additional plantings will continue to keep building up the populations.

 Sustaining the Grassland